-The 15 lectures that focus on these items act as lesson plans for teaching spoken English grammar.
-What I do is to take you through each stage of the lesson, showing you the material you can use with your students on the accompanying slides (or ‘pages’ as I call them), including dialogues, exercises (with answers), explanations of key language and activities such as role plays and simulations.
-(With longer dialogues and exercises, I show you the beginning, and you can download the rest in the ‘lesson planning resources’ at the end of each lecture.)
+The fifteen lectures that focus on these items act as lesson plans for teaching spoken English grammar.
+What I do is to take you through each stage of the lesson, showing you the material you can use with your students on the accompanying slides (or ‘pages’ ), including dialogues, exercises with answers, explanations of key language, and activities such as role plays and simulations.
+With longer dialogues and exercises, I show you the beginning and you can download the rest in the ‘lesson planning resources’ at the end of each lecture.

 As you progress through the course, you can use the knowledge you gain in three immediate ways:

-1) check your own understanding of the grammar items by trying the student exercises that you see on the slides (or their longer versions in the resources) before you look at the answers;
+1) by checking your own understanding of the grammar items by trying the student exercises that you see on the slides (or their longer versions in the resources) before you look at the answers;

-2) when you've watched an individual lecture, use the resources to create a lesson plan that will work for your students;
+2) by watching an individual lecture, and immediately using the resources to create a lesson plan that will work for your students;

-3) try teaching some of the items to your students before you complete the course - the experience you gain may be helpful when you come to watch the next new lecture.
+3) by teaching some of the items to your students before you complete the course - the experience you gain may be helpful when you come to watch the next new lecture.

 2) learners using the material in the course should be at intermediate level or above.

-- This course is for teachers of English as a Foreign or Second Language who want to learn about the new, evolving area of spoken grammar, and teach a range of new items to their students in the classroom or online.
+- This course is for teachers of English as a Foreign or Second Language who want to learn about the new, evolving area of spoken grammar, and teach a range of items to their students in the classroom or online.